A brief note about criticism of Critical Race Theory in Christian academia.

 2) Therefore, we are not responsible or accountable for our actions.

 3) This leads to placing blame for our actions on anything else but on us, making us victims.

 4) Self-esteem is paramount.

 I recognize that no one currently is accusing psychology of being the biggest threat to the gospel and the church, but I wonder how long it will take for the culture war guns to tire of CRT and point in some other direction.
-We haven’t had our turn for awhile.
+We better get ready; we haven’t had our turn for awhile.